Health Care Directives, Living Wills & Powers of Attorney

 In most situations, the attorneys in our estate planning practice will prepare a combination document that includes a living will and a designation of health care surrogate.
 This document will also include a Florida HIPPA release form which is necessary for health care providers to release your health information to your health care surrogate.

 Power of Attorney

 A power of attorney is legal document that delegates authority for one to person to act on another’s behalf.
 The maker of the power of attorney is known as the principal or grantor and the person receiving the authority is the agent.
 A power of attorney can be broad in scope (“General Power of Attorney”) or limited to certain specific actions (“Limited Power of Attorney”).

 A “Durable Power of Attorney” is a special type of power of attorney that remains in effect even if a person becomes incapacitated.
 In the state of Florida, a parent can also give a non-parent authority to make certain decisions for a minor child by executing a Power of Attorney for a Minor.
 These powers of attorney are generally used when a parent is unavailable to make decisions for the child for a certain period.
 The parent can revoke the power of authority at any time.

 While estate planning can be complicated, it is important to take the right steps to plan for your future.
-Olive Judd’s compassionate attorneys will provide the guidance you need to make the right decisions for you and your family.
+Contact Olive Judd’s compassionate attorneys that will provide the guidance you need to make the right decisions for you and your family.